SAP-samples/data-attribute-recommendation-postman-tutorial/README.md

 This repository contains the JSON sample code files and also the CSV dataset example sample file used in the tutorial mission [Use Machine Learning to Classify Data Records](https://developers.sap.com/mission.cp-aibus-data-attribute.html).

 This sample uses the commercial SAP product Data Attribute Recommendation.
-For details on how to use these sample files, see se Machine Learning to Classify Data Records](https://developers.sap.com/mission.cp-aibus-data-attribute.html).
+For details on how to use these sample files, see the tutorial mission [Use Machine Learning to Classify Data Records](https://developers.sap.com/mission.cp-aibus-data-attribute.html).

 ## Requirements